BipinJungRai/SterLearning/README.md

 ## Technologies Used

 For our back-end, we will be using [Django](https://www.djangoproject.com/).
-The database used with Django is PostgreSQL.
+The database used with Django is SQLite.

 The front-end framework is [Bootstrap](https://getbootstrap.com/), including [Bootstrap icons](https://icons.getbootstrap.com/).